aroberge/friendly-traceback-docs/docs/html/_sources/known.rst.txt

     It can also happen if you calculate the remainder of a division using the modulo operator `%`:
         `result = my_variable % 0`
+    or if you try to raise 0 to a negative power.